darth-c0d3r/neural-question-generation/README.md

+---
+language: en
+tags:
+- summarization
+- question-generation
+license: apache-2.0
+datasets:
+- squad
+---

 # Introduction

 [HuggingFace](https://huggingface.co/) is one of the most useful libraries for a NLP researcher / developer as it provides numerous pre-trained models, datasets, and tons of utility functions for NLP.
 In this repository, I'm trying to setup a complete pipeline for a Machine Learning project and the task I've chosen for the setup is Question Generation for Paragraphs.
 This is a seq2seq task for which I intend to fine-tune a pre-trained encoder-decoder Transformer model for Extractive Summarization like BART / Pegasus.
+More specifically, I'm finetuning the `sshleifer/distilbart-cnn-6-6` model on the SQuAD dataset.

 # Features / Goals